About the course

 How school placements work

 There are four schools, in addition to Prince Albert, involved in our Schools Direct partnership.
-Two of these schools are part of the Prince Albert Community Trust.
-These are: Heathfield Primary School in Handsworth, Birmingham and Highfield Junior and Infant School in Saltley, Birmingham.
+Three of these are part of the PACT: Heathfield Primary School , Highfield Junior and Infant School and Birchfield Primary School.

-Heathfield Primary is a vibrant and friendly two form entry school, which is approximately 3 miles from Prince Albert.
+Heathfield is a vibrant and friendly 2-form entry school, which is approximately 1.5 miles from Prince Albert.
 Their expectations are high, both in work and behaviour and they do their utmost to ensure a world class education is given to each and every one of their children.
-They are currently in the top 5% in the country with their end of Key Stage 2 results.

 Schools work with Newman University in the process of interviewing and selecting candidates but all applicants must meet the standard entry requirements.
 You should be a graduate, with a degree from a UK Higher Education Institution or equivalent qualification.
 This should be of a 2:2 or above, and in some cases, a 2:1 might be preferred.